Essex Terminal Railway 9: St. Thomas Operation

 On June 14, 1998, SOLRS began to operate No. 9 as a tourist attraction, naming it the St. Thomas Central Railway (STCR), and running on the Canada Southern Railway line, which at the time was owned and maintained by both the Canadian National and Canadian Pacific Railways.

 In October 2001, SOLRS was granted ownership of the No. 9.
 During its time in St. Thomas, No. 9 was given the name "Pride of Elgin".
 In September 2002, the locomotive briefly returned to the Windsor area, to participate in the Essex Terminal Railway's 100th anniversary celebrations.

 CN and CP had purchased the CASO line from MCR in 1985, primarily to acquire the railway's tunnel under the Detroit River, and their bridge at Niagara Falls.
 But the companies had little interest in maintaining the rest of the line, and gradually began to abandon it, section by section.
 Unable to afford to maintain the track as well as the locomotive and its rolling stock, SOLRS eventually decided to move their operation to St. Jacobs, Ontario.

 St. Jacobs Operation

 Beginning in 2007, SOLRS began to run No. 9 as part of their operation in St. Jacobs, which is named the Waterloo Central Railway (WCR).
 The former CN Waterloo Spur is used, which is owned and maintained by the Region of Waterloo, and it is also used by the Goderich-Exeter Railway for freight operations.

-SOLRS also owns three diesel locomotives, which are the primary motive power used for their tourist train service between St. Jacobs Farmers' Market Station and the station at Elmira, Ontario.
+SOLRS also owns three diesel locomotives, which are the primary motive power used for their tourist train service between St. Jacobs Farmers' Market Station and the station at Elmira, Ontario, where it runs frequently on Saturdays and long weekends, and for specially named theme excursions.